42henry/herb-engine-C3D/README.md

  - a rotate and project function that takes an x y and z and rotates it about the camera, and projects it by z
  - a texture map, which takes each square, and colours it pixel by pixel from a given texture
  - sort each square by their distance to the camera
+ - simple cubicy collisions

 Next steps:
- - collisions - not sure how to do this yet
  - velocity based movement
  - terrain generation - not sure how to do this yet
+ - hotbar / other blocks we can build with
+ - chunks?
  - make it platform generic

 Future ideas: